 The silversmith didn’t wait for a second trial.
 Samuel Casey disappeared after his unexpected release and left Rhode Island.
 Historians suspect he died in 1773, probably in New York.

-Today, Samuel Casey’s work can be found in museums such as the Boston Museum of Fine Arts, Winterthur and museums of Yale and Dartmouth College.
+Today, Samuel Casey’s work can be found in museums such as the Boston Museum of Fine Arts, Winterthur and the museums of Yale and Dartmouth College.

 Thanks to Rhode Island, A Guide to the Smallest State, Federal Writers’ Project.
 This story updated in 2022.